How do I buy junior membership?

 We have a £10 junior membership to inspire the next generation of nature and heritage lovers.
 Learn more about the benefits and how to join.

 Pre-booking is always recommended and is essential if you wish to use the National Trust car park during your visit to Knole at weekends and during school holidays.
-This includes National Trust members and free admission pass holders.
+This includes National Trust members and free pass holders.
 Pre-book online or call 0344 249 1895.
-Use postcode TN13 1HX to get to the main entrance to Knole by car.
+Use postcode TN13 1HX to get to the main entrance by car.

 Pre-booking is essential if you wish to use the National Trust car park during your visit to Knole at weekends and during school holidays.